Anas2108/Exception-Handling--Arxml-files-sorting-/README.md

 ## Files Description

-• ArxmlSorter.java: This is the main class for the programe.
+• ContainersSorting.java: Contain the main class for the programe , “NotVaildAutosarFileException” and “EmptyAutosarFileException”

 • Empty.arxml: This is an empty ARXML file for testing the empty file case.

 • Normal.arxml: This is a normal ARXML file for testing the normal case.

-• incorrectFileExtenstion.txt: This is a text document for testing the extension case.
+• notValidExt.xml: This is a xml document not arxml for testing the extension case.

-• testCases.bat: This is a batch file that runs your program with different input files for testing all cases.
+• CasesTest.bat : This is a batch file that runs your program with different input files for testing all cases.